lanl-aea/waves/docs/computational_practices_introduction.rst

 practices of engineering computing, it will not attempt to fully teach the underlying concepts and will instead reference the well designed lesson plans of the `Software Carpentry`_.

-This manual also does not intend to replace the modeling and simulations standards documents of fields related to computational engineering.
+This manual also does not intend to replace the modeling and simulations standards documents in fields related to computational engineering.
 The American Society of Mechanical Engineers (ASME) standards for computational solid mechanics :cite:`asme-vv10` and computational fluid dynamics :cite:`asme-vv20`  and the National Aeronautics and Space Administration (NASA) standard for models and simulations :cite:`nasa-std-7009a` with associated handbook :cite:`nasa-hdbk-7009a` are excellent resources for practicing computational engineers.
-Where topics in such standards overlap with the discussion in this manual, this manual should be taken as one possible solution to the standards' requirements but not as a replacement text.
+Where topics in such standards overlap with the discussion in this manual, this manual should be taken as one possible solution to a subset of the standards' requirements but not as a replacement text.
+Readers are encouraged to seek out the standard adopted by their immediate organization or professional society for adoption in their work.

 Where possible, this manual will explain to general computing practices and concepts and limit discussion of specific software implementations to examples or vehicles for practice in concrete application.
 The specific software taught by